jonathonlefler/recursionLab/README.md

 ![alt text][fibRect]

 Using your `fibonacciNumber()` method, calculate the area of the rectangle of the target fibonacci number.
-Would recursion be a good way to solve this problem?
-Why or why not?

 ### Extra 2

 Using your `fibonacciNumber()` method, calculate the perimeter of the rectangle of the target fibonacci number.

+### Extra 3

+Something about why using recursion is bad for extra 2 and 3

 [fibRect]: https://github.com/jonathonlefler/recursionLab/blob/master/fibSqaure.png "Fibonacci Rectangle"